We’re having record high temperatures for December

 Within its small frame, there are plenty of pages to make lots of holiday lists,

 like a gift list, a wish list, and that naughty and nice list.

 It can hold tags and pockets, too!

 In class, Eileen and I are teaming up show you how to create the box and then

 how to use the same die to create a chunky book and a shaker ornament.

-it’s a series of holiday words doodled in outline and then colored in.
+a series of holiday words doodled in outline for you to color in,

 and handwritten tags for embellishing your projects